Ministries at Sovereign Grace

 Our Programs in Children’s Ministry

-Children (4-11 year olds): We are committed to providing quality instruction for our 4-11 year olds during our Sunday services.
+Children (4 Years Old-Kindergarten): We are committed to providing quality instruction during our Sunday services.
 We have multiple volunteers who prepare strong God-centered lessons for our children.
-We currently have four classes for this age group.
-We have one class for pre-kindergarten and kindergarten age children, one class for 1st and 2nd graders, one class for 3rd and 4th graders, and one class for 5th and 6th graders.
+We currently have one class for this age group.
 The children are excused and taken to their classes by the teachers prior to the sermon.
 They are led back into the service by the teachers prior to the end of the service.
 All children will need to be registered and signed in at the registration table in the church foyer each Sunday morning prior to being excused for Sunday School.

 Our Personnel in Children’s Ministry